MegaBedder/my-awesome-lua/README.md

 - [Skynet](https://github.com/cloudwu/skynet) - a lightweight online game framework which can be used in many other fields.
 - [NoobHub](https://github.com/Overtorment/NoobHub) - Network multiplayer and messaging for CoronaSDK, Moai, Gideros, LÖVE & Defold

+### Scientific Computing
+- [Torch](http://torch.ch/) - a scientific computing framework with wide support for machine learning algorithms that puts GPUs first.
+- [SciLua](http://scilua.org/) - A complete framework for numerical computing based on LuaJIT

 ### Digital Signal processing
 - [LuaRadio](http://luaradio.io/) - a lightweight, embeddable flow graph signal processing framework for software-defined radio.
 It provides a suite of source, sink, and processing blocks, with a simple API for defining flow graphs, running flow graphs, creating blocks, and creating data types.